naholyr/show-time/README.md

 * Enable Download mode to work quietly in background, and add ability to exit when downloaded 100%.
 * Make it possible to use [DuckieTV](http://schizoduckie.github.io/DuckieTV/) instead of showrss, maybe the default so we don't rely on a third-party service for the subscriptions.
 * Rely on [torrent-search-api](https://github.com/JimmyLaurent/torrent-search-api) instead of my own implementations for movies search.
-* Use [subdb](https://github.com/arshad/subdb-cli): very accurate subtitles (based on file hash) but only English subtitles are really available (which is anyway what you're already used to if you watch episodes quickly).
+* Use [subdb](https://github.com/arshad/subdb-cli): very accurate subtitles (based on file hash) but usually only English subtitles are really available (which is anyway what you're already used to if you watch episodes quickly).
 * Add option to delete downloaded episode once it's viewed.
 * Track viewed episodes to remove them from proposed list, then add Marathon mode.